 Set in a dystopian future where humanity is struggling to survive, the film follows a group of astronauts who travel through a wormhole in search of a new home for humanity.
 This film is truly out of this world.

 Christopher Nolan’s upcoming movie Tenet is the most awaited film of the year.
 Apart from the fact that it’s a Nolan movie, it’s also the movie that will commemorate the opening of theatres worldwide since the COVID-19 pandemic.
 We’re also hoping that Tenet beats Interstellar to take the number 1 spot on our list.
-Click on the ‘Interested’ button to stay updated on all things related to Tenet.
+Click on the ‘Book’ button to book tickets for this extravaganza.